Jacob (name)

 significance of Jacob having "supplanted" his elder brother by buying his birthright.

 In a Christian context, Jacob – James in English form – is the name for several people in the New Testament: (1) the apostle James, son of Zebedee, (2) another apostle, James, son of Alphaeus, and (3) James the brother of Jesus (James the Just), who led the original Nazarene Community in Jerusalem.
 There are several Jacobs in the genealogy of Jesus.

 Modern usage

 From 1999 through 2012, Jacob was the most popular baby name for boys in the United States.

+In 2022, it was the 12th most popular name given to boys in Canada.